Fact checked

 Joint Ownership of Assets

 Placing assets in Joint Tenancy with Rights of Survivorship (JTWROS), where two or more people can hold assets together, can help reduce your estate fees after you pass.
+This can also help your property avoid capital gains tax.

 This is because assets owned jointly pass to the other owner without entering the estate, though, of course, exceptions may exist.